feldera/dist-design/multihost.md

 * `fn step(step)`: Runs the next step, `step`, which must be the step number provided to `open` plus the number of prior calls to `step`.

-* `fn checkpoint()`: Checkpoint at the current step.
+* `fn checkpoint(step)`: Checkpoint at the current step, which must be `step`.
 If there was already more than one checkpoint before this call, the pipeline may discard all but the newest of them before creating the new one.

 The coordinator provides the following interface to each pipeline: